ovalle15/NasaPicOfDay/README.md

 To run outside docker: run ```npm i```, ```npm start``` and add the ```.env``` file inside the server folder to start the api.
 However, you will need to install and initialize a mongodb in your local machine.

 Note: If using docker you do not need to initialize a mongo db separately, the docker-compose uses a mongo image to create the database within the container.
-Make sure you are log in into your docker account, since this might prevent issues when running the docker-compose.
+Make sure you are log in into your docker account and have docker install in your machine.